Sayyid Qutb imprisoned in Egypt

 The United Kingdom Government passed the Anti-Terrorism, Crime and Security Act on 19 November 2001.
 It allowed the UK authorities to detain indefinitely any non-British person if they were suspected of terrorist involvement.

 As in the USA, some people criticised the Government for threatening the liberty of the British people in an effort to prevent terrorism.

 In December 2001, a UK Muslim called Richard Reid, was arrested on an American Airlines flight to the USA.
 He was attempting to blow up the aircraft in mid-air by lighting a fuse to explosives that were hidden in his shoes.

 Reid became known as the Shoe Bomber.
-He had converted to Islam in 1998 and became a terrorist after being taught extremist views at a mosque in London.
+He had converted to Islam after he was imprisoned for street robbery in 1992, and became a terrorist after being taught extremist views at a mosque in London.
 His actions made airport security even more tightly controlled.

 New Afghan government installed by US/UK